Research to discover or improve methods to allow neurodegenerative diseases to be detected earlier and more accurately.

 Mario graduated as a Medical Doctor in 1993 and as a Clinical Neurophysiologist in 1997.
 He worked at the Cuban Neuroscience Centre and at different University Hospitals in Cuba and in Colombia.
 During his clinical work he focused on neuropsychological and neurophysiological aspects of dementia syndromes and other neurological disorders and taught neuroscience related subjects in the field of medicine and psychology.

-Mario's motivation for teaching and research led me to a major career change into academia.
+Mario's motivation for teaching and research led him to a major career change into academia.
 This started with his PhD in 2005 at the University of Edinburgh and continued with three Postdoctoral Fellowships and a position as a Clinical Studies Officer within the NHS Scotland.
 Mario was as an Assistant Professor in Psychology at Heriot-Watt University, Edinburgh from 2015 until 2018 before joining the University of Strathclyde.

 Dr Amir Dehservi